Is Cologne, Germany, Worth Visiting? A Guide to Top Things to Do

 Where to stay in Cologne, Germany?

-Since we walked practically everywhere, this was a convenient place for us to stay, and it also helped us save money on transportation.
+Since we walked practically everywhere, this hotel was a convenient place for us to stay, and it also helped us save money on transportation.

 In addition to being spacious, the hotel room had a beautiful view of the cathedral.

-Generally, Cologne offers reasonably priced lodging; during the off-season, you can find hotels in the city centre for less than €300 for three nights.
+Generally, Cologne offers reasonably priced lodging; during the offseason, you can find hotels in the city centre for less than €300 for three nights.

 Check your stay options below! 👇🏽

-Where to Eat in Cologne, Germany?
+Places to Eat in Cologne

 Cologne has a surprising number of diverse places to eat.
 Where you eat depends on how you like to travel and your budget.
-But if you want to know where we ate on our trip and thought were worth it, here are a few suggestions.

-Rheinzeit: It’s a classic German restaurant and pub.
+2. Rheinzeit: It’s a classic German restaurant and pub.
 Here, we only had drinks.
 It has a lovely terrace seating area, and you can people-watch as well as enjoy the lights that shine against the busy riverbank of Cologne.

-El Chango: My favourite, and well worth the cost!
+3. El Chango: My favourite, and well worth the cost!
 On our last day in the city, we had a late lunch here, and we quite appreciated it.

 To be honest, I was expecting El Chango to be one of those overhyped tourist traps, but I was wrong.
 You’ll feel like you’re in a cosy Argentine getaway as soon as you walk into El Chango.